curegit/stylegan-fastapi/README.md

 ### Configuration TOML Specifications

 The configuration file follows the standard TOML format.
-A complete raw schema definition can be found in the Python file `api/conf.py`.
+A complete raw schema definition and default values can be found in the Python file `api/conf.py`.

 All properties are optional except the `file` field in `ModelConfig` to specify model files, and you must specify at least one model.